jamatlock/matlock-blog/src/posts/2021-04-28-on-the-move-with-sonos.md

 As I admitted above, I am not an audiophile.
 Listening to digital music doesn't sound like nails on a chalkboard to me so I'm happy with Spotify as my main music source.
 That said, I am a musician so I do listen for and appreciate details when listening to certain pieces.
 Really I'll just put on *Aja* by Steely Dan or *Kind of Blue* and if I don't notice any blaring deficiencies I'm happy.
 This is the case here.
 All the necessary details come through.
 If I'm listening to my 80s Hair Band mix I'm more interested in the overall experience.
 In other words, just turn it up a little more and pretend my Les Paul is strapped around my neck rather than gathering dust under my bed.
 Again, mission accomplished.

 In short, I think it sounds great.
 Additionally, there's something about quality sound from compact devices that suggests a level of sophistication that I'm looking for.
-In other words, I am a little snooty, just not about getting studio quality sound out of my audio system.
+In other words, I am a little snooty.
+Just not about getting studio quality sound out of my audio system.

 ## Battery